Commissioning an Access Audit is just the start. It's what you do with it next that really counts.

 3. Get a Plan

-However, as we are rarely aware of your business aims, resources and plans,it is not generally possible for us to set exact timeframes.
+However, as we are rarely aware of your business aims, resources and plans, it is not generally possible for us to set exact timeframes.
 Thus you need to take the recommendations and work out a sensible program for their implementation.

-A term you will come across is an Access Action Plan - this should set out what you intend to do and when and you should budget accordingly.
+A term you will come across is an 'Access Action Plan' - this should set out what you intend to do, when you are going to do it and, ideally include budgets against each item. (particularly if you need board approval - click here if you need to make a business case)

 4. Get advice